TriplyDB/Documentation/docs/triply-db/index.md

 the dataset settings menu.
 Making a dataset public in TriplyDB has the following consequences:

-1. The dataset can be searched for an visited by anybody on the web.
+1. The dataset can be searched for and visited by anybody on the web.
 2. The dataset will be indexed by web search engines such as [Google Dataset Search]().
 3. Any services that are started for that dataset will be available